How much do Nutritionists make?

 While the BLS doesn’t break down salary differences between registered and non-registered dietitians and nutritionists, it can be assumed that those at the higher end of the pay scale have earned the RD/RDN credential due to the demand for this credential by employers and for state certification/licensure and insurance reimbursement purposes.

-Career Demand for Registered Dietitians and Registered Dietitian Nutritionists
+Career Demand for Registered Dietitians (RD) and Registered Dietitian Nutritionists (RDN)

-The BLS projects that between 2019 and 2029, job opportunities for dietitians and nutritionists will increase by eight percent, faster than the average expected increase across all occupations.
+The BLS projects that between 2019 and 2029, job opportunities for dietitians and nutritionists will increase by 8%, faster than the average expected increase across all occupations.
 An additional 5900 jobs for dietitians and nutritionists are expected to be added nationwide during that time.
-It is projected that more dietitians and nutritionists will be needed to provide care for patients with medical conditions, the elderly, and the increasing number of people who want to improve overall health and wellness is driving up the number of people that want to know how to become a nutritionist.
+Driving up the number of people that want to know how to become a nutritionist, it is projected that more dietitians and nutritionists will be needed to provide care for:

 Top-Paying Industries for Registered Dietitians and Registered Dietitian Nutritionists